-The NIHR BioResource for Mental Health is led by the NIHR BioResource Centre Maudsley based at King’s College London (KCL).
-The NIHR BioResource for Mental Health is particularly focused on recruiting participants with mental health disorders for understanding the biology of mental illness and improving treatments.
-To date, the BioResource for Mental Health has collaborated with almost 200 researchers to consent almost 25,000 participants diagnosed with disorders ranging from psychosis, depression, dementia, autism, ADHD, eating disorders, to sleep disorders as well as population samples.
-Our aim is to transform mental health and to achieve this, we are collaborating with innovative projects which will use online consent and questionnaires to create an extensive resource of biological and phenotypic data which will form part of the NIHR BioResource for Mental Health.
-It is led by Dr Gerome Breen, an internationally leading mental health geneticist with extensive experience of collaborative research with national and international research teams, who has published widely in high-impact scientific journals.
+The NIHR Mental Health BioResource is led by the NIHR BioResource Centre Maudsley based at King’s College London (KCL).
+The NIHR Mental Health BioResource is particularly focused on recruiting participants with mental health disorders for understanding the biology of mental illness and improving treatments.
+To date, the NIHR Mental Health BioResource has collaborated with almost 200 researchers to consent almost 42,000 participants diagnosed with disorders ranging from anxiety, psychosis, depression, dementia, autism, ADHD, eating disorders, to sleep disorders as well as population samples.
+Our aim is to transform mental health and to achieve this, we are collaborating with innovative projects which will use online consent and questionnaires to create an extensive resource of biological and phenotypic data which will form part of the NIHR Mental Health BioResource.
+It is led by Professor Gerome Breen, an internationally leading mental health geneticist with extensive experience of collaborative research with national and international research teams, who has published widely in high-impact scientific journals.

-Planned future studies will include the launch in Jan 2019 of another online recruitment platform, which will focus on Eating Disorders (EDs), the “Eating Disorders Research Resource” (EDRR).
+Planned future studies will include the launch in Jan/Feb 2020 of another online recruitment platform, which will focus on Eating Disorders (EDs), the “Eating Disorders Genetics Initiative” (EDGI).
 Eating Disorders including Anorexia Nervosa, Bulimia Nervosa and Binge Eating Disorder are common, affecting ~10% of the population with a substantial burden on healthcare and with considerable unmet medical needs.
 EDs have the highest mortality rates of all psychiatric disorders and only about half of the sufferers achieve remission with current available treatments, highlighting the need for greater understanding of causes and approaches to treatment.
 This resource will be of tremendous value to research, nationally and internationally.